Rsotolongo77/AParkI/README.md

  ![Screen Shot 2019-10-09 at 8 22 19 PM](https://user-images.githubusercontent.com/51130585/69683494-08a4ce00-1083-11ea-91d4-91e2e2d43152.png)

-Click on the parking stucture and you will be given directions to the parking sturcture of your choice
+Click on the parking structure and you will be given directions to the parking structure of your choice
 * Directions are displayed on an easy to use GIU

 Authors: